COMBINE-lab/pufferfish_experiments/README.md

 $ snakemake --configfile config.json
 ```

 The version of snakemake we ran all the experiments with is **3.13.3**.
-However, you will need a snakemake version of at least ***3.11.0***, since earlier versions do not track detailed memory usage using the built-in benchmarking rules.
+However, you will need a snakemake version of at least ***3.12.0*** according to this [change log](http://snakemake.readthedocs.io/en/stable/project_info/history.html), since earlier versions do not track detailed memory usage using the built-in benchmarking rules.